-The “place” cue word should come as she is walking onto the mat so that she learns to pair what she is doing with the cue word.
+The “place” cue word should come as the dog’s paws are walking onto the mat so that your dog learns to pair what she is doing with the cue word.

 Once you have paired the cue word and the behavior of walking onto the mat for several trials, she should understand that they go together.

 Cue the Behavior